Before you contact us with your question, please check to see whether we have answered it in the FAQs listed below. Thanks so much!

 Of course – many of us began in exactly the same situation! 🙂

-Go to our “Start Homeschooling” section and read all the information there, especially if you are living in either Kansas or Missouri.
+Go to our “Homeschool Now” section and read all the information there, especially if you are living in either Kansas or Missouri.

 If your child is already attending school, it’s wise to formally withdraw them from the school and request their student records.
-Sample template letters that you can personalize are on the Start Homeschooling section.
+Sample template letters that you can personalize are on the Homeschool Now section.

 You must do this before starting to homeschool, especially if you’re withdrawing your children from public school, or you are technically truant from the school system.

 We also recommend you connect with other area homeschoolers as soon as you can.
-Once you become a member of MPE, we’ll mail you a list of support groups and coops or homeschool enrichment programs in the local area, and you can choose which ones you would like to visit.
+Once you become a member of MPE, you will have access to a list of support groups and coops or homeschool enrichment programs in the local area, and you can choose which ones you would like to visit.
 These groups will supply you with local information, activities and opportunities, encouragement from veteran homeschoolers, field trips, and more.

 You’ll also receive our newsletter 10 times a year, with many activities and opportunities available to homeschoolers in the KC metro area.

 - Can you give me some advice on curriculum and what a typical day looks like for you?

 The beauty about homeschooling is that every family is different, and one family’s “typical day” will be completely different from another.
 But take heart!
 Although it may seem overwhelming at first, you’ll find out what works best for you over time.

 Attending our annual homeschool conference can help you sort out the different curriculum options available.